Skip to contents

 Plotting time series features for GAM models in mvgam

-For each individual series, we can plot the training and testing data, as well as some more specific features of the observed data:
+For individual series, we can plot the training and testing data, as well as some more specific features of the observed data:

 plot_mvgam_series(data = simdat$data_train,